eikek/keeper/README.md

 modification and allows for some querying.
 You can select a date up to which the maintenance log is rendered, allowing to go back in time.

+## Configuration

+Configuration is done via environment variables.
+Run `keeper-cli config list-defaults` to see the list of variables available and their default value.
+With `keeper-cli config show-current` you can see the currently applied configuration.

 ## Tech Stack

 The core library only implements the FIT codec using the scodec